Pennie Z. Davis Child Development Center

 - TIKKUN OLAM (REPAIR OF THE WORLD)

 We as teachers are learning right along with our students.
 As the Child Development Center staff integrate these Jewish lenses into our practice, these terms will become common language within our community.
 We look forward to sharing our learning with you throughout the year.

 Developmentally appropriate practice represents the cornerstone of philosophy and practice at the Child Development Center.
 It is a set of principles that honor the general sequence of child development and also each child’s individual differences.
 Lessons planned, activities organized, and experiences that evolve are measured as to the appropriateness for the group and also for the individual child’s physical, social, intellectual, and Judaic development at any given point in time.

 Developmentally appropriate practice enhances children’s development and facilitates learning while avoiding the stressors created in a highly academic, teaching environment.
-The teacher’s role becomes that of facilitator and enabler…one who sets up the environment to encourage development of skills, spark interest, and allow for independence.
+The teacher’s role becomes that of facilitator and enabler…one who sets up the environment to encourage development of skills, to spark interest, and to allow for independence.